-Under California’s Paid Family Leave, eligible employees may take up to six (6) weeks of paid leave to be with their families.
-The weekly benefits range from $50 to a maximum of $1,075 but usually no more than 55% of their weekly earnings.
+Under California’s Paid Family Leave, eligible employees may take up to eight (8) weeks of paid leave to be with their families.
+The weekly benefits range from $50 to a maximum of $1,300 but usually no more than 70% of their weekly earnings.

-To apply for PFL benefits, you may submit a Claim for Paid Family Leave (PFL) Benefits (DE 2501F) form online or call the Employment Development Department (EDD) at 1-877-238-4373 for assistance.
+To apply for PFL benefits, you must complete and submit a Claim for Paid Family Leave (PFL) Benefits or use SDI Online instead of submitting the form by mail.

 Cal Grant is a need-based grant that have helped many low-income Californians fund their college education.
 It’s a free money for college you don’t have to pay back.